AnuTangirala/record-looping-file-validation/README.md

 # record-looping-file-validation

 ## Assumptions
-* white space at the start of each line can be ignored : Eg : "      10" is as good as line "10"
+* White space at the start of each line can be ignored : Eg : "      10" is as good as line "10"

 * Blank lines in between can be ignored

-* sequence to be verified is string and case insensitive
+* Sequence to be verified is string and case insensitive

-* after Trimming in the start, first 4 characters are considered for Sequence validation.
+* After Trimming in the start, first 4 characters are considered for Sequence validation.

 ## How to run the program

 FileValidation "D:\Anuradha\FileToBeValidated.txt" "D:\Anuradha\FileFormat.json"

 ## Dependencies

 Newtonsoft.Json.dll is required to run this program

 ## Overview of the solution

 The approach I have used for validating the file is as follows :

 The Record looping diagram is converted to Json format, which in turn is used as basis for validating the required file.